cfoh/Multi-Armed-Bandit-Example/README.md

 ![mab-click-rate](https://user-images.githubusercontent.com/51439829/200084339-512843fa-633d-46c6-949e-07b9cc3b2fce.png)

 In the following, we plot the regret evolution.
 As can be seen, the regret was climbing fast initially as `cars` was lucky to have higher click rate (or average reward) causing the agent to exploit it.
-After discovering `sports` having better average reward, it then started to exploit `sports`.
-Ideally the regret should stayed flat after that point in time.
-But since the agent still occasionally explored other arms, the regret increased slowly.
+After discovering that `sports` had a better average reward, it then started to exploit `sports`.
+Ideally the regret should stay flat after discovering `sports` being the best ad.
+But since the agent still occasionally explored other non-optimal arms, the regret continued to increase due to this.

 ![mab-regret](https://user-images.githubusercontent.com/51439829/200084369-acfbfea0-34f4-43b0-95de-58e4a605af49.png)

 We can see which arms our ML agent picked over the time.
-As shown below, it indeed picked `cars` (in blue) in the beginning.
-After `sports` (in pink) took over to offer the highest reward, it was exploited until the end of the simulation run.
+As shown below, it indeed picked `cars` (in blue) at the beginning.
+After `sports` (in pink) took over to offer a better average reward, the agent then switched to exploit `sports` until the end of the simulation run.

 ![mab-arm-selection](https://user-images.githubusercontent.com/51439829/200084382-6bde7ef8-4da9-4cf3-888d-f98331e69f9a.png)